I tried making miso balls using dried vegetables

 -

-This time I used mixed vegetables and dried okra .
-Immediately after pouring in the hot water, you can enjoy the texture of the vegetables.
-As time passes, the vegetables absorb the water and blend into the soup, and the okra has that irresistible sticky texture.
+This time, I tried using a vegetable mix and dried okra.
+Immediately after pouring hot water, you can enjoy a relatively firm texture of the vegetables.
+Over time, they absorb moisture and blend into the soup, and the okra even had that irresistible stickiness.

-If you are interested in other recipes for dried vegetables, we recommend the following articles:
+If you're interested in other dried vegetable recipes, the following articles are recommended.

 https://oyaoya-kyoto.com/blogs/dryvegetable-blog/recommend-recipe